djhohnstein/SharpChromium/README.md

 This rewrite has several advantages to previous implementations, which include:

 - No Type compilation or reflection required
-- .NET 2.0 compliant, so it can run across all Winodws platforms
+- .NET 2.0 compliant, so it can run across all Windows platforms
 - Cookies are displayed in JSON format, for easy importing into EditThisCookie.
 - No downloading SQLite assemblies from remote resources.